Terms and conditions

 We reserve the right to refuse entry to a graduation ceremony.

-If you or a guest requires special arrangements, such as wheelchair access, sight or sound facilities, or other adaptions, you agree to let us know this at the time of registration to allow us time to organise the appropriate arrangements and seating.
+If you or a guest requires special arrangements, such as wheelchair access, sight or sound facilities, or other assistance, you should let us know this at the time of registration to allow us time to organise the appropriate arrangements and seating.

 We aim to hold graduation ceremonies as advertised, however, we reserve the right to make alterations if necessary.
 For instance, in the event of bad weather.